yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/08-node-rest-api/README.md

   * **rejected** - the operation failed

 #### Promise Static methods
-  * `Promise.all()` - returns a promise that fulfills when all of the promises in an array have succeded or one has failed
+  * `Promise.all(array)` - returns a promise that fulfills when all of the promises in an array have succeded or one has failed
-  * `Promise.race()` - returns a promise that fulfills when one of the promises in an array has succeded or failed
+  * `Promise.race(array)` - returns a promise that fulfills when one of the promises in an array has succeded or failed
   * `Promise.reject(value)` - returns a `Promise` object that is rejected with a given value
   * `Promise.resolve(value)` - returns a `Promise` object that is resolved with a given value